Rock and Hard Place: Production

 The crew wore Nacho shirts and fake tear tattoos to commemorate Mando's last days on set.
 A series of misfortunes arose in the process of shooting the scenes in the desert.
 Off-set, Mando was rushed to the hospital after he severely cut his thumb and lost all sensation in his left hand.
 He was not able to start shooting his scenes for a week and a half.
 On the first day of filming the desert scenes, a sandstorm hit the set and production was paused; at the time they stopped, everyone's coverage had been shot but Mando's.
 Resuming the next day, Smith gave Mando a note that changed Mando's interpretation of Nacho's last words; Mando said he "realized that this was not an f-you speech, this was a speech that is filled with the underlying values and integrity of who Nacho really is, and where he'd like to see his community go".
 That night, Mando arrived home to discover that a tree struck by lightning had fallen in his driveway, blocking his entrance.
 Smith's approach as director was to meet audience expectations and focus on maximizing the tension in the scene despite the outcome seeming obvious in hindsight.
-Mando brought some of the character acting he did as Vaas Montenegro from the video game Far Cry 3 in the final scene, though he had to tone it back at Smith's request.
-Mando called the finale ominous because every other character would eventually meet their own fates on Breaking Bad: "These are all dead men walking, watching the first man die."
+Mando brought some of the character acting he did as the villainous Vaas Montenegro from the video game Far Cry 3 in the final scene, though he had to tone it back at Smith's request.

 Smith compared Jimmy and Kim's relationship in "Rock and Hard Place" to an episode of Arrested Development where a character gets married after "a series of escalating dares".
 He noted their newly developed habit of smoking indoors as a sign that the "discipline is breaking down a little bit.
 It's a little bit chaotic and dangerous, but not terribly.
 Every step down a slippery slope is fine until you're at the bottom."
 The staircase sequence with the valet featured a number of wipe transitions.
 The crew found a parallelogram-shaped parking garage to shoot the scene.
 The staircase in the location had a hollow spot where they could fit the camera with a descender rig.
 Smith described it as "building a little elevator shaft for a camera body in this small, triangular hole that ran the length of the stairwell".
 During post-production, editing for the episode was completed by Joey Reinisch in his second solo editing credit on television.